 No teacher wants to take time away from his or her students in the middle of the school year, especially for medical reasons.
 But with the right mix of preparation and communication, teachers can set their students—and themselves—up for success.

 If you have a health condition that could eventually result in an extended leave of absence, or you just want to be prepared in case an unexpected illness or injury occurs, you’ll first want to ensure your income will be protected while you’re recuperating so you can cover your bills and avoid payment delinquencies and credit hits.

 Through your NEA membership, you have exclusive access to two kinds of insurance that can help: disability income insurance and hospital income insurance.
 First, check to see what kinds of health conditions are covered by the NEA Income Protection Plan.
-Additionally, the NEA Group Hospital Income Insurance Plan could help you cover the costs associated with a hospital stay, such as home health care, medical equipment and other related expenses.
+Additionally, the NEA In-Hospital Indemnity Plan could help you cover the costs associated with a hospital stay, such as home health care, medical equipment and other related expenses.

 Know your school’s process for taking extended leave

 When you know you’ll need to take time off for medical leave, short-term disability or long-term disability may be applicable, although the procedures for requesting and receiving approval vary from state to state and district to district.
 Most typically, teachers complete a request form, obtain documentation from their physician, and use their stored-up sick days while they’re away.